-The study continues: "...Emergent Bilinguals who are being taught to read in English, their L2, need ESL support across grades to ensure they both learn to read and read to learn.
-To that end, oral language and reading instruction for these students can be enhanced by The highest priority should be given to programs that accelerate development of oral language proficiency and academic language, the most critical skills needed by Emergent Bilinguals for school success in English literacy.
+The study continues: "...emergent bilinguals who are being taught to read in English, their L2, need ESL support across grades to ensure they both learn to read and read to learn.
+To that end, oral language and reading instruction for these students can be enhanced by incorporating the principles of structured literacy, an approach that has been shown to be effective for all students and essential for those experiencing learning difficulties."

+The highest priority should be given to programs that accelerate development of oral language proficiency and academic language, the most critical skills needed by emergent bilinguals for school success in English literacy.